Skip to main content

 Most mediators offer fixed fee packages and by setting the agenda and choosing the number of sessions needed, the parties are able to retain far more control over the process and therefore cost, compared with court proceedings.

-For more information about mediation generally, please contact our team of family mediation lawyers.
+For more information about mediation generally, please contact our team of family mediation solicitors.

 Sectors and Services featured in this article